 Another of the goat kidding signs that you can look for is that a does behavior may change as kidding time comes close.
 She may start to separate herself from the herd.

 Your girls may become much more vocal.
 You may also see your girls show more interest in other newly born babies.
 They may also start to paw at the ground and become restless.
-These are definite signs of goat labor and you should expect kids soon.
+These are definite signs of a goats early labor and you should expect kids soon.

 Swollen Vulva